 I had been teaching yoga for two years when I came upon a book that would change the direction my path was taking me.
 At the time I was suffering from severe cystic acne and was on the search for a natural, holistic approach to healing.
 The book was Rosemary Gladstar’s book Herbal Recipes for Vibrant Health.
 I took one of her recipes, went to my local herb shop, and blended my first tea.
 It was a joyful moment.
 The act of blending, steeping and then sipping was therapeutic all on its own.
 I tried a few more recipes from the book, and began researching more online.
 What I began to learn was inspiring.
 In the next year I healed a lot of internal damage and began to heal the scars the severe acne left on my face.
 This led me to enroll in Rosemary Gladstar’s online Home Herbal study program the Science and Art of Herbalism.

-A healer was never something I considered myself to be, I just knew that I wanted to make a change in this world.
+I never considered myself to be a healer.
+I just knew that I wanted to share the knowledge in hopes that it would help another person heal.
+When I was a young teenager I wanted to be famous and somehow change the world.
 For years I always thought that to create change it had to be on a massive scale.
-My husband reminded me that many small acts of love and kindness creates change on a larger scale.
+When I shared this thought to my husband, he reminded me that many small acts of love and kindness creates change on a larger scale.
 The ripple effect.

-At this point in my life I know that I am a healer.
+I have embraced my path as a healer.
 I find passion in what I do, and this path that I pursue.
 A person can have more than one dream.
 In fact, I think a person should have many different dreams, and find a way to pursue them all.
 Throughout the years I find myself still dreaming about being a writer.
 What better way to combine all my passions into one beautiful package, then blogging?

 Above all else, I am a dreamer.
 It is my imagination that carried me through the pain as a pre-teen and teenager.
 It is my dream to create beauty, and to shine my inner light on the world in the hope that I can inspire.